 Dealing with a clogged toilet every once in a while is not at all unusual.
 You may be accused of putting too much toilet paper in the toilet when you flush, but that may not be the case.
 Now, if it feels like you’re constantly using the plunger, there could be a bigger problem.

 If it begins to affect other fixtures, that could just mean that you have a clogged sewer or backed-up septic system.
 So a phone call to your local plumber will be a good idea.
+They can bring their Advanced Equipment For Septic Pumping and fix the problem.

 It is Either a Sewer Line Leak or Gaseous Odors